 Tarleton Gillespie is currently an associate professor in the Communication Department here at Cornell, with graduate field appointments in Information Science and Science & Technology Studies.
-He received his Ph.D. in Communication from the University of California at San Diego in 2002, his M.A. from the same in 1997.
-His first book, Wired Shut: Copyright and the Shape of Digital Culture, was published in June of 2007 by MIT Press.
+He received his M.A.
+(1997) and his Ph.D.
+(2002) in Communication from the University of California at San Diego.

 Prof. Gillespie`s research focuses on the ongoing controversies surrounding digital media and commercial providers.
 His past work examined the move to technical solutions to copyright, their political and cultural implications, and how this move reveals underlying tensions between law, technology, and culture.
 His new research examines the implications of online media platforms as the new distributors of cultural and political discourse, and the mediating role played by algorithms for public knowledge and discourse.